Chemotherapy-induced acral erythema: Signs and symptoms

 The symptoms can occur anywhere between days to months after administration of the offending medication, depending on the dose and speed of administration.
 The patient first experiences tingling and/or numbness of the palms and soles.
-This is followed 2-4 days later by bright redness, which is symmetrical and sharply defined.
+This is followed 2–4 days later by bright redness, which is symmetrical and sharply defined.

 In severe cases this may be followed by burning pain and swelling, blistering and ulceration, peeling of the skin.
 Healing occurs without scarring unless there has been skin ulceration or necrosis (skin loss/death).
 With each subsequent cycle of chemotherapy, the reaction will appear more quickly, be more severe and will take longer to heal.

 Causes

-Acral erythema is a common adverse reaction to cytotoxic chemotherapy drugs, particularly cabozantinib, cytarabine, doxorubicin, and fluorouracil and its prodrug capecitabine.
+Acral erythema is a common adverse reaction to cytotoxic chemotherapy drugs, particularly cabozantinib, cytarabine, doxorubicin (including pegylated liposomal doxorubicin, PLD), and fluorouracil and its prodrug capecitabine.

 Targeted cancer therapies, especially the tyrosine kinase inhibitors sorafenib and sunitinib, have also been associated with a high incidence of acral erythema.
 However, acral erythema due to tyrosine kinase inhibitors seems to differ somewhat from acral erythema due to classic chemotherapy drugs.

 Pathogenesis

-The cause of Palmar-plantar erythrodysesthesia (PPE) is unknown.
+The cause of palmar-plantar erythrodysesthesia (PPE) is unknown.
 Existing hypotheses are based on the fact that only the hands and feet are involved and posit the role of temperature differences, vascular anatomy, differences in the types of cells (rapidly dividing epidermal cells and eccrine glands).

-In the case of PPE caused by PLD, the following mechanism has been demonstrated: sweat deposits and spreads the drug on the skin surface; then the drug penetrates into the stratum corneum like an external agent; palms and soles have high density of sweat glands, and their stratum corneum is approximately 10 times thicker than the rest of the body, and becomes an efficient long-term reservoir for the penetrating PLD, which was deposited on the skin before.
+In the case of PPE caused by pegylated liposomal doxorubicin (PLD), the following mechanism has been demonstrated: sweat deposits and spreads the drug on the skin surface; then the drug penetrates into the stratum corneum like an external agent; palms and soles have high density of sweat glands, and their stratum corneum is approximately 10 times thicker than the rest of the body, and becomes an efficient long-term reservoir for the penetrating PLD, which was deposited on the skin before.